BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 ***

-*30 points possible.
-29 questions; 1 point per question.*
+*28 points possible.
+28 questions; 1 point per question.
+Score will be scaled to 30 points in LearningSuite*

 ***
 ## Completing and Submitting This Assignment